fauna/fauna-dotnet/README.md

 ## Paginating [Fauna Sets](https://docs.fauna.com/fauna/current/reference/reference/schema_entities/set/)

-When you wish to paginate a Set, such as a Collection or Index, use `Client.PaginateAsync`.
+When you wish to paginate a Set, such as a Collection or Index, use `PaginateAsync`.

 Example of a query that returns a Set:
 ```csharp